LakshinG/Comp-590-Final/README.md

 }
 ```

 Selective receive requires building a custom scan loop.
-Because Go channels are strictly FIFO, skipping a non-matching message means you have to pop it off the channel and manually stash it somewhere else.
-This tanks your performance to $O(n)$ relative to the mailbox size.
+Because Go channels are strictly FIFO, skipping a non matching message means it needs to be popped off the channel and manually stash it somewhere else.
+This tanks the performance of it to O(n) relative to the mailbox size.

-**What cannot be represented well:** By using chan interface{} to accept different message types, you completely throw away Go's compile-time type safety.
-Furthermore, the elegance of Erlang's VM-level pattern-matched dispatch is lost entirely.
-Instead of clean syntax, you end up with verbose and error-prone type assertions cluttering up your business logic.
+**What cannot be represented well:** By using chan interface to accept different message types, you completely throw away Go's compile time type safety.
+Furthermore, the best part of Erlang's VM level pattern matched dispatch is also lost entirely.
+Instead of clean syntax there is a lot of wordy and error prone type assertions cluttering up the logic.

 #### 4. Shared Memory (Java-style) in Go
 **What maps naturally:** Because all goroutines share a single address space, the shared memory model maps completely natively.
 Go provides the sync package, which includes sync.Mutex and sync.RWMutex.
 This lets you lock down mutable state exactly the same way you would using synchronized blocks or explicit locks in Java.